 - Broaden your horizons.
 Understand what “learning” means.
 Redefine education.

-- For young children, focus on the skills they will need to learn the rest on their own: reading, writing, arithmetic.
+- For young children, focus on the skills they will need to learn the rest on their own: reading, writing, arithmetic, and thinking.
 Science cannot be learned at such a young age — without the appropriate math! — however, nature studies, and a wide-variety of reading in the area of science will start to expand his world.
 The same idea applies to history.
 Read rich biographies.

 - Realize that homeschooling is an art.
 Atmosphere and creativity are as important as facts and figures.
 Become proficient at practicing your craft.